Military Housing: Pros and Cons of Living On-Base

 • Family-friendly environment: Everything on base is designed to help military families.
 If you have children, you will fit right in and find this very convenient.

-• Few bills: You will not pay for rent, water, sewer, or trash pickup on base.
-You only pay electric if your bill goes over the average range.
+• Few bills: You will not pay for rent, water, sewer, or trash pickup on-base.
+You only pay electricity if your bill goes over the average range.

-• Kids can walk to school and playgrounds: When we live on base, we get a lot more exercise by walking or biking to friends’ houses instead of driving.
+• Kids can walk to school and playgrounds: On-base housing is usually in close proximity to several amenities.
+You’ll get more exercise by walking or biking to friends’ houses instead of driving.

 • Gym, swimming pools, and other base activities: Bases include these amenities for free in most neighborhoods.

-• Shorter commute for the service member: Living on base puts us within a few miles of my husband’s work.
-That makes it more likely he will come home for lunch or be home in time for dinner.
+• Shorter commute for the service member: Living on-base puts you within a few miles of your military member’s work.
+That makes it more likely they will come home for lunch or be home in time for dinner.

 • Built-in social community: Military bases are a tight community, and there is always someone willing to help if you need it.
 Neighbors will typically be of a similar rank or family size, so you automatically have a few things in common.
 Plus, you can use the Recreation Checkout.

-• Family can survive with one car: Since most neighborhoods are walking distance to the Commissary, PX, and gym, a stay-at-home mom doesn’t always need a 2nd
+• Family can survive with one car: Since most neighborhoods are within walking or biking distance to the Commissary, PX, and gym, a stay-at-home parent doesn’t always need a 2nd car.

 • Lose all BAH: Since BAH is taken to cover rent and average electrical use, you won’t see any of it, even if the service member gets promoted.

-• Fewer choices: Many houses are old, small, and uninteresting and will not include fancy amenities.
-You will be assigned a neighborhood and home based on the service member’s rank and number of dependents.
+• Fewer choices: Many base houses are simple and do not include fancy amenities.
+Based on the service member’s rank and number of dependents, you will be assigned a neighborhood and home.
 You can turn down a house, but only once or twice.

-• Long waiting lists: Some base neighborhoods have waiting lists of 6 months-1 year.
-You should apply for housing as soon as you get orders if you want to live on base.
+• Long waiting lists: Some base neighborhoods have military housing waitlists that last six months to 1 year.
+If you want to live on base, you should apply for housing as soon as you get orders.

 • May pay more for electricity: The RECP energy billing program uses “neighborhood averages” to compute your electric bill.
-Some military families on base pay much higher bills than average families off base.
-Read more about the program here.
+Some military families on-base may pay much higher bills than average families off-base.

-• “Fishbowl” effect: On base, everyone knows each other’s business.
-This can lead to drama and tension, depending on your personality.
+• “Fishbowl” effect: On-base, everyone knows each other’s business.
+This can lead to drama and tension.

 • Never really get away from work: The service member may be surrounded by co-workers and superiors, even when they come home.
 For some people, this makes it difficult to feel relaxed on base.